Chart Color Schemes

 In terms of cultural diversity, College Grove - Carey Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-College Grove-Carey Park's cultural diversity aligns with its broader region, with 78.1% citizens, 80.5% born in Australia, and 90.6% speaking English only at home.
-Christianity is the predominant religion, at 43.3%.
-The 'Other' religious category is slightly overrepresented at 0.8%, compared to Rest of WA's 0.6%.
+College Grove-Carey Park's cultural diversity is similar to the wider area, with 78.1% of residents being citizens, 80.5% born in Australia, and 90.6% speaking English only at home.
+Christianity is the dominant religion at 43.3%.
+The 'Other' religious group comprises 0.8%, slightly higher than the regional average of 0.6%.

 Frequently Asked Questions - Diversity